EverydaySimpleDev/Archipelago/worlds/chibi_robo/docs/en_Chibi Robo.md

  battery-powered robot that does housework for humans.
 The objective of the game is to become the top-ranked "Super Chibi-Robo" in the world by accumulating Happy Points

-Ported to Archipelago in a week(ish), this World provides the following as unlockable items:
+Ported to Archipelago, this World provides the following:
-- items
+- Items
+- Locations (Tracker doesn't track these)
+- Dolphin automatic integration (No Support For Bizhawk)
+- Options that auto connect to the Chibi Robo Rando Application